zakdavlin/streaming-01-getting-started/README.md

 You may want to see hidden files.
 Find this option in the Windows File Explorer ribbon.
-Toggle it in Mac Finder with Command Shift dot.
+Toggle it in Mac Finder with Command Shift . ("command shift dot").

 Your repo has a hidden .git folder that maintains changes to your code.
 Do a web search to learn more as needed.